chef/chef/DOC_CHANGES.md

 end
 ```

-Users are encouraged to declare resources in their own namespaces.
+Users are encouraged to declare resources in their own namespaces instead of putting them in the special `Chef::Resource` namespace.

-This is deprecated (and will emit a warning) in Chef 12, and will be removed in
-Chef 13.
+The `Chef::Resource` namespace will no longer get automatic DSL in a future Chef, and will emit a deprecation warning in Chef 12.

 ### LWRPs are no longer placed in the `Chef::Resource` namespace